Subscribe to updates

 Whistleblowing Policy

-The committee is asked to consider an updated Whistleblowing Policy, aiming to align the document across the South and East Lincolnshire Councils Partnership (S&ELCP).
-The revised policy, prepared by Rebecca James, Scrutiny & Policy Officer, aims to encourage workers to raise concerns about suspected wrongdoing without fear of reprisal and outlines the procedures for doing so.
-The policy confirms statutory protections under the Public Interest Disclosure Act 1998 and details how concerns will be responded to, including potential investigations or referrals to external bodies.
-The Monitoring Officer will be delegated authority to make minor amendments to the policy.
+The committee was to consider an updated Whistleblowing Policy for the council, with the intention of aligning it across the South and East Lincolnshire Councils Partnership (S&ELCP).
+The policy, prepared by the Assistant Director, Governance, outlines the procedures for workers to raise concerns about suspected serious wrongdoing without fear of reprisal, in line with the Public Interest Disclosure Act 1998.
+The report highlighted the legal protections afforded to whistleblowers and the process for handling disclosures, including how concerns would be responded to and investigated.
+The Monitoring Officer was to be delegated authority to make minor amendments to the policy.

 Governance & Audit Personal Skills Audit